-With the recent improvements in the atmospheric sciences field, we are in a better position to implement process experiments to test each chain in the hygroscopic seeding conceptual model.
+With recent improvements in airborne instruments such as faster electronic, higher resolution diodes, and improved software, we are in a better position to implement process experiments to test each chain in the hygroscopic seeding conceptual model.
 Such experiments would be closely coupled to improvements and testing of precipitation forecast models.
 With the interest outside the weather modification community for improving precipitation forecasts, additional funding sources for expanding weather modification field projects may be available such as was done in the AgI Seeding Cloud Impact Investigation (ASCII) campaign (Pokharel and Geerts 2014; Geerts et al. 2013).
 Additionally, process study experiments can be done in small research projects instead of having to conduct a large randomized experiment which requires sufficient resources to obtain enough cases for statistically significant results.